Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Introduction

 \section{Introduction}

-Uncertainty quantification (UQ)~\cite{gal2016dropout,baan2023uncertainty,geng2023survey,fadeeva-etal-2023-lm} is of growing interest in the Natural Language Processing (NLP) community for dealing with Large Language Models (LLMs) hallucinations~\cite{fadeeva2024fact} and low quality generations~\cite{malinin2020uncertainty} in an efficient manner.
-For example, high uncertainty could serve as an indicator that the entire generation should be discarded as potentially harmful to users (selective generation), or that a part of the generation should be flagged as untrustworthy.
+Uncertainty quantification (UQ: \citet{gal2016dropout,fadeeva-etal-2023-lm,baan2023uncertainty,geng2023survey}) is of growing interest in the Natural Language Processing (NLP) community for dealing with hallucinations~\cite{fadeeva2024fact} and low-quality generations~\cite{malinin2020uncertainty} in Large Language Models (LLMs) in an efficient manner.
+For example, high uncertainty could serve as an indicator that the LLM generation should be discarded as potentially harmful or misleading.
+This is known in the literature as selective generation~\cite{baan2023uncertainty}.
+There are many approaches for detecting hallucinations and low-quality outputs of LLMs~\cite{ji2023survey,min2023factscore,chen2023hallucination}, but many of them need external knowledge sources or a second LLM.

-There are many approaches for detecting hallucinations and low-quality outputs of LLMs~\cite{manakul-etal-2023-selfcheckgpt,min2023factscore,chen2023hallucination}.
-However, the majority of them leverage external knowledge sources or a second LLM.
-Knowledge sources are generally patchy in coverage while censoring the outputs of a small LLM using a bigger one has a high computational cost and is impractical.
-We argue that models inherently contain information about their own knowledge limitations, and that there should be an efficient way to access this information, which can enable LLM-based applications that are both safe and practical.
+Knowledge sources are generally patchy in coverage, while censoring the outputs of a small LLM using a bigger one has a high computational cost and is impractical.
+We argue that LLMs inherently contain information about the limitations of their own knowledge, and that there should be an efficient way to access this information, which can enable LLM-based applications that are both safe and practical.

-For general classification and regression tasks and for text classification in particular, there is a well-developed battery of UQ techniques~\cite{zhang-etal-2019-mitigating,he2020towards,xin-etal-2021-art,wang-etal-2022-uncertainty,vazhentsev-etal-2023-hybrid, he-etal-2024-uncertainty}.
-For text generation tasks, UQ is much more complicated.
-The complexity is multifold: (1) there is an infinite number of possible generations, which complicates the normalization of the uncertainty scores; (2) in the general case, there are an infinite number of correct answers; (3) decisions are generally based on imprecise sampling and inference algorithms such as beam search; (4) there is not one, but multiple tokens, and the uncertainty of these predictions need to be aggregated; and (5) finally, the predictions at each generation step are not conditionally independent~\cite{zhang2023enhancing}.